sushislicer/testrepo3/documents/project.md

 Robotic manipulation in unstructured environments remains a challenge, particularly when critical affordance regions (e.g., the handle of a mug or the trigger of a drill) are occluded from the robot's initial viewpoint.
 Current state-of-the-art methods, such as *Grasp-Anything-6D* or *CoPa*, typically rely on single-shot reconstruction from depth sensors or exhaustive scanning policies, which fail when the object's geometry is ambiguous or when depth sensors are unavailable.

 We propose **Active-Hallucination**, a novel pipeline that utilizes the stochastic nature of text-to-3D generative models (Point-E) as a signal for active perception.
 We observe that when generative models attempt to reconstruct occluded geometry, they exhibit high variance across different random seeds (hallucination), whereas visible geometry remains consistent.
 By generating multiple 3D hypotheses from a single RGB view and computing a **Semantic Variance Field**, our system identifies specific regions of high uncertainty regarding the target affordance.
-We introduce a lightweight Next-Best-View (NBV) heuristic that directs the robot’s camera toward the "center of hallucination."
-Unlike traditional NBV algorithms that optimize for geometric coverage, our method optimizes for **semantic confidence**, allowing a robot to proactively investigate and grasp objects based on generative priors rather than blind exploration.
+We introduce a lightweight Next-Best-View (NBV) heuristic that directs a virtual camera in simulation toward the "center of hallucination."
+Unlike traditional NBV algorithms that optimize for geometric coverage, our method optimizes for **semantic confidence**, allowing an agent to proactively investigate and "grasp" objects in a simulated environment based on generative priors rather than blind exploration.
+We evaluate this pipeline purely in simulation on tabletop objects, comparing against random and geometric NBV baselines using variance reduction and handle-localization metrics.

 ---